 DuBois is a somewhat small city located in the state of Pennsylvania.
 With a population of 7,597 people and four constituent neighborhoods, DuBois is the 169th largest community in Pennsylvania.
 DuBois has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-The per capita income in DuBois in 2010 was $19,842, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
-This equates to an annual income of $79,368 for a family of four.
+The per capita income in DuBois in 2010 was $21,734, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
+This equates to an annual income of $86,936 for a family of four.
+However, DuBois contains both very wealthy and poor people as well.

 The people who call DuBois home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of DuBois residents report their race to be White, followed by Asian.
+The greatest number of DuBois residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in DuBois include Italian, Irish, English, and Polish.

 The most common language spoken in DuBois is English.
 Other important languages spoken here include Spanish and Tagalog.